Zahner-elektrik/Thales-Remote-Cpp/README.md

 Download the folder ThalesRemoteCppLibrary and compile the library into your project.
 The examples were created with cmake, this can be used as a template.

+> ⚠️ Since v1.1.1 works only with Thales ≥ 5.8.6.
+For previous versions of Thales Software, please download an older version of the package.

 # 🔨 Basic Usage

 ```cpp